donlopez/Data_Management_System/README.md

 ---

-> This project was developed with a focus on clean separation of concerns, testability, and readiness for future GUI/database expansion.
-All logic methods return values to support unit testing and better system feedback.
+> This project was developed with a focus on clean separation of concerns, testability, and modern UI.
+Each logic method is test-driven and designed for future growth with a professional-quality look and feel.